morllz/website-build/content/post/2020-10-21-anpassung-der-verhaltensregeln.en.markdown

 ### Access

-* The rooms of the EBK may only enter who is vaccinated or genesis.
-* The vaccination pass, the digital and analog certificates and the digital or analog vaccination certificates apply.
+* The 3-G model (vaccinated or recovered or tested) applies for access to the EBK.

+* Vaccinated/Genese in each case with official proof (control by the key service).
+* For the "Tested" status, one of the following points must be fulfilled:
-* The vaccination certificate is controlled by the respective key service or other key-in possessions.
+  * Current test certificate (with negative result), control by the key service.
-* Keyholders must report to the Management Board once for the examination of the vaccination or genesis status.
+  * rapid test on site (with negative result), control by the key service.
+  * Medical reasons that prevent the testing from being carried out

 ### Distance / Masks